croutonso/PZEM017modbus/README.md

 ### pzem_reading.py

-This script reads data from the PZEM-004T or PZEM-017 device and displays the voltage, current, power, and energy values.
+This script reads data from the PZEM-017 device and displays the voltage, current, power, and energy values.

 1. Open `pzem_reading.py` in a text editor and set the `DEVICE_ADDRESS`, `PORT`, and other parameters according to your device and connection.